“Murray Waas at National Journal is proving himself the best muckraker in Washington.”

 More recently, Murray Waas won the Barlett-Steele Award in Business Investigative Reporting for stories that he wrote for Reuters about the health insurance industry.
 In its citation making the award, the judges said:

 “Diagnosed with Breast Cancer, Dropped by Insurer” by Murray Waas of Reuters received the top gold award of $5,000.
 A four-month investigation revealed that a giant health insurer had targeted policyholders recently diagnosed with breast cancer for aggressive investigations with the intent to cancel their policies.
-An exhaustive study by Murray Waas of records, hearings and federal data, as well as dozens of interviews with experts, officials and patients led to the story.
+An exhaustive study by Murray Waas of records, hearings and federal data, as well as dozens of interviews with experts, regulators, law enforcement officials and patients across all across the country led to the Murray Waas story.

 “Reuters contrasted the upfront public stance of a health care company and its CEO to the reality behind the scenes, revealing the insidiousness of gate keeping by software,” said the judges.
 “This investigation led to government pressure and an industry-wide change in the practice of dropping health care coverage for patients after they became sick.”